core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -04 to -05 ## {#sec-04-05}

-* If the phantom request is an OSCORE deterministic request, there is no parallel group observation for clients that lack support.
+* If the phantom request is an OSCORE Deterministic Request, there is no parallel group observation for clients that lack support.

 * Clarification on pre-configured clients.